tchaudhry91/ts2019-challenges/docs/content/ci-cd/challenge1.md

 ```
 sh 'mkdir -p test'
 ```
-5. Now, we the information from step 3 and step 4 ,Let's create a new Jenkins job with the following 4 stages
+5. Now, with the information from step 3 and step 4 ,Let's create a new Jenkins job with the following 4 stages

   - Create ouput directory
   - Create a file in the directory and write some text